-Risk What is known Limited information on use in Bendroflumethiazide/ potassium chloride should not be used in children children because safety, efficacy and dosage in children are not documented.

-Risk What is known Limited information on use Bendroflumethiazide/ potassium should only be used when urgently during pregnancy indicated during pregnancy.
+Risk What is known Limited information on use in children Bendroflumethiazide/ potassium chloride should not be used in children because safety, efficacy and dosage in children are not documented.
+Limited information on use during pregnancy Bendroflumethiazide/ potassium should only be used when urgently indicated during pregnancy.
 Experience of the use of bendroflumethiazide with potassium chloride in pregnant women is limited.
 Experience from animal experiments is inadequate, with regard to the effects on pregnancy.
 The potential risk for humans is unknown.